Page Reviewed / Updated - Mar. 2019

-This program is administered by the Department for Aging and Independent Living with funds being provided by the Kentucky Cabinet for Health and Family Services.
+The Department of Aging and Independent Living administers these programs with funds being provided by the Kentucky Cabinet for Health and Family Services.

 Tier 1 Eligibility

-Any state resident, regardless of age, with a written diagnosis of Alzheimer's or with dementia resulting from Frontotemperal dementia (FTD), Huntington’s, Parkinson’s, Creutzfeldt-Jakob or AIDS is automatically eligible for the program.
+Any state resident, regardless of age, with a written physician diagnosis of Alzheimer's or with dementia resulting from Frontotemporal dementia (FTD), Huntington’s, Parkinson’s, Creutzfeldt-Jakob or AIDS is automatically eligible for the program.